Hıfzı Oğuz Bekata: Career and activities

 As of 1939 Bekata headed the language, history and literature branch of the People's Houses, a cultural organization.
 Then he worked at the Ministry of Economy and Trade in various posts.
 He became a member of the Republican People's Party in 1942 and was elected to the Parliament from Ankara in 1943.
 His tenure at the Parliament lasted until 1950.
 Then he worked as a freelance lawyer.

 Bekata was again elected as a deputy in 1957 and served at the Parliament until 1960.
 Following the military coup on 27 May 1960 the rule of the Democrat Party ended, and a Constituent Assembly was formed.
 Bekata was made a member of the Assembly in 1961.

 Bekata was appointed minister of state to the coalition cabinet formed by İsmet İnönü in 1961.
 He was reappointed to the post on 25 June 1962.
 Then he was named as the minister of interior in the next cabinet again led by İnönü on 17 October 1962, succeeding Sahir Kurtoğlu in the post.
 Bekata had to resign from the post on 4 October 1963 due to his conflict with the minister of health, Yusuf Azizoğlu, a member of the New Turkey Party.
-The tension occurred when Bekata accused Azizoğlu of collaborating with the Kurdist leaders.
+The tension occurred when Bekata accused Azizoğlu of collaborating with the Kurdish leaders.
 Bekata was also acting minister of defense in the same cabinet and served as the government spokesman.
 Bekata's successor as minister of interior was İlyas Seçkin.

 Bekata was elected from Ankara as a senator in 1963 and held the post until 1975.
 He was among the opponents of the concept of the left of center which was discussed in the CHP congress held in October 1966.
 Then he joined the 76s group within the party which rejected the leftist policies.

 Bekata published four books between 1960 and 1970 which were about politics in Turkey and foreign policy of Turkey.
 He contributed to various publications and also, wrote many poems.